-Bus map for Sidmouth valid 2011/2012.
+Bus routes and maps for Sidmouth - valid for 2016.
 Travelling to Sidmouth festival FolkWeek by bus/train.

-Sidbury and Sidford (not past the festival main campsite).
+rail station.
+It goes into Sidmouth via Sidbury and Sidford (not past the festival main

-There is no bus from either Exeter or Honiton that takes you directly past the official festival campsite.
+There is no bus from either Exeter or Honiton that takes you directly past the official Bulverton campsite.
 Service 157 is from Exmouth and 382 from Ottery St Mary (and not very often!)

+Referring to the maps below: the best bus from either Exeter or Honiton is the 9 or 9A service into central Sidmouth.
 From Exeter you come along the A3052 (top of map, travelling west to east).
-The bus will turn down Stowford Rise by a large Waitrose store.
-There is a fast bus from Exeter (X53/X54) but it is a two hourly service and goes directly along the A3052 to Seaton, not into the centre of Sidmouth.
+The 9/9A bus will turn down Stowford Rise by Waitrose.
+The fast bus from Exeter (X52) is a two hourly service and goes directly along the A3052 to Seaton and Lyme Regis, not into the centre of Sidmouth.

-Using the 52 service, you can go into central Sidmouth (the terminus is The Triangle near the seafront) and walk 1.5 miles up to the campsite or get the special festival bus (or a lift!).
+From central Sidmouth (the terminus is The Triangle near the seafront) you can walk 1.5 miles up to the campsite or get the special festival bus (or a lift!).
 The walk up can be dangerous - see this link.
-Alternatively, to avoid going into central Sidmouth and back out again, you can do a short-cut walk to the campsite using the 52 bus from Exeter by getting off in Woolbrook Road at the Core Hill Road stop and walking up Ice House Lane (about 0.3 miles, narrow but OK except during very wet weather when it can be flooded).
+Alternatively, to avoid going into central Sidmouth and back out again, you can do a short-cut walk to the campsite using the 9/9A bus from Exeter by getting off in Woolbrook Road at the Core Hill Road stop and walking up Ice House Lane (about 0.3 miles, narrow but OK except during very wet weather when it can be flooded).
 You then have only a short distance to walk along the Bulverton Road.

-From Honiton you will arrive in Sidford down School St (top of map).
-Travelling from Honiton on the 52B you can get off at the junction of Arcot Road and Woolbrook Road and walk past LIDL and then up Ice House Lane, but it's a trek.
+From Honiton you will arrive at Sidford Traffic Lights along School St (top of first map).
+Travelling from Honiton on the 9 you can get off at the junction of Arcot Road and Woolbrook Road and walk past LIDL and then up Ice House Lane to the campsite, but it's a trek.

 The only petrol station in Sidmouth is on the Woolbrook Road, near the junction with Manstone Lane.
 The LIDL store is next door and parking is free for up to 2 hours.